 - Sales Tax Permit: If your business sells taxable goods or services, you may need a Sales Tax Permit from New Jersey Division of Taxation.

 - Professional Licenses: Depending on your business type, you may need specific professional licenses or certifications.
 For example, if you are operating a restaurant, you may need a food handler’s permit; if you offer professional services such as accounting or legal services, you may need a professional license from New Jersey state board.
-DBA filing requires professional licenses if you operate a General Partnership or provide a service.
+DBA filing requires professional licenses if you operate under a General Partnership in New Jersey.

 - Health and Safety Permits: Businesses in certain industries, such as food service, may require health and safety permits to ensure compliance with state and local regulations.